Boeing KC-97 Stratofreighter

 The Boeing KC-97 Stratofreighter is a four-engined, piston-powered United States strategic tanker aircraft based on the Boeing C-97 Stratofreighter.
 It replaced the KB-29 and was succeeded by the Boeing KC-135 Stratotanker.

 Design and development

 The KC-97 Stratofreighter was an aerial refueling tanker variant of the C-97 Stratofreighter (which was itself based on the Boeing B-29 Superfortress), greatly modified with all the necessary tanks, plumbing, and a flying boom first developed for the KB-29 bomber.
 The cavernous upper deck was capable of accommodating oversize cargo accessed through a very large right-side door.
-In addition, transferable jet fuel was contained in tanks on the lower deck (G-L models).
+Transferable jet fuel was contained in tanks on the lower deck (G-L models).

 Both decks were heated and pressurized for high altitude operations.
 The boom operator lay prone, viewing operations through a window at the bottom of the tail, a configuration later used on the KC-135.